 This study is designed to identify both signs and symptoms of breast cancer-related lymphedema and genetic factors that predict whether patients are at increased risk for developing lymphedema.
 The researchers intend to use the results to develop and test new approaches to prevent or reduce the risk of lymphedema developing following breast cancer treatment.

 If you agree to participate in this study, you will be asked to complete a series of online questionnaires before your visit.
-During your visit at the University of California, San Francisco Clinical Research Center, the research team will work with you to complete the following procedures:
+During your visit, the research team will work with you to complete the following procedures:

-• The fluid content of your body and each arm will be measured in two ways using bioelectrical impedance machines.
+- The fluid content of your body and each arm will be measured using a bioelectrical impedance machine.
 During these tests a very small amount of electricity will pass through your body.
 These tests are completely painless and have no side effects.

 All these procedures will take place during one visit.
-The study visit will require three hours of your time.
+The study visit will require about two hours of your time.